wpeventmanager/wp-event-manager/readme.txt

 Fixed : Message is added multiple times on the organizer and venue post an event page.
 Fixed : Added a tooltip for user notifications in the ticket section.
 Fixed : Event Widget display the warning error message.
-Added: There is no featured event then a proper message should display on the page.
+Added : There is no featured event then a proper message should display on the page.

 = [3.1.33] 7-11-2022 =